AdaCore/spark2014/lrm/source/introduction.rst

 |SPARK| will be amenable to a range of formal analyses, including but not limited to:

-- Data-flow analysis, which considers the initialization of variables and the data dependences of subprograms (which parameters and variables get read or written).
+- Data-flow analysis, which considers the initialization of variables and the data dependencies of subprograms (which parameters and variables get read or written).

 - Information-flow analysis, which also considers the coupling between the